Zhoumuren114/project_1/README.md

 Alice wrote a date on paper in the form MM-DD, where MM and DD are both two-digit numbers representing the month and the day, respectively.
 However, this date may not actually exist.
 Alice asked Bob to change the digits in some positions so that the date becomes valid.
 Please help Bob compute the minimum number of digits he needs to change.
 In this problem, February is fixed to have 28 days.
 #### Input and Output:
-Input Format:A single line containing a string of five characters, representing MM-DD.
+**Input Format**:A single line containing a string of five characters, representing MM-DD.
-Output Format:A single line containing one integer, representing the answer.
+**Output Format**:A single line containing one integer, representing the answer.
 [from](https://www.luogu.com.cn/problem/P5690)

 ### 3.---